cscorley/swindle/README.md

     abs(-4)

-More example programs can be found in `tests/case/`
+More example programs can be found in `tests/case/` (note that improper programs are prepended with 'bad_')